A few words about me:

 Works in Progress: The Fire Slayers (status: complete)

-Finding Persephone (status: final draft)
+Finding Persephone (status: complete)

 Persephone's Children (status: final draft)